radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ## Introduction

-Cloud services like Salesforce, Google Directory, Azure AD (which stores identities that access services like Office 365), among others can be virtualized in RadiantOne and a default virtual view mounted at o=cloudservices,o=vds can be seen as an example.
+Cloud services like Salesforce, Google Directory, Entra ID (which stores identities that access services like Office 365), among others can be virtualized in RadiantOne and a default virtual view mounted at o=cloudservices,o=vds can be seen as an example.
 If you update the default data sources associated with this view, it should return your data.
 The following list includes the default data sources that you can edit to point to your service.

 >[!note] The default data sources mentioned below can be used as samples of virtualizing data sources reachable via an API.
 To configure new custom data sources, see the RadiantOne Context Builder Guide.

 Cloud Directory or Service	| RadiantOne Data Source -|-
 Salesforce | There are two methods supported for virtualizing Salesforce: JDBC or SCIM <br> <br> [SCIM](#scim-access): <br>Edit the scimclient Custom Data Source and provide the required SCIM and OAuth properties. <br> <br> [JDBC](#jdbc-access): <br> Edit radiantsalesforce DB Data Source. <br> <br> The sample virtual view is salesforce.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=salesforce,o=cloudservices,o=vds for client access.
-Azure AD | Edit graphapi Custom Data Source. <br> <br> The sample virtual view is graphapi.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=graphapi,o=cloudservices,o=vds for client access. <br> <br> For Azure Active Directory B2C, you can use the graphapib2c custom data source instead of graphapi. <br> <br> Note – Microsoft plans to deprecate the API used in this sample soon.
-You can use the mgraph custom data source to virtualize Azure AD as an alternative.
+Entra ID | Edit graphapi Custom Data Source. <br> <br> The sample virtual view is graphapi.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=graphapi,o=cloudservices,o=vds for client access. <br> <br> For Azure Active Directory B2C, you can use the graphapib2c custom data source instead of graphapi. <br> <br> Note – Microsoft plans to deprecate the API used in this sample soon.
+You can use the mgraph custom data source to virtualize Entra ID as an alternative.
 [Google Directory](#google-directory) | Edit googledirectory Custom Data Source.<br> <br> The sample virtual view is googledirectory.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is not mounted in the virtual namespace by default, but can be by creating a new naming context in the Main Control Panel > Directory Namespace tab.
 Concur	| Edit concur Custom Data Source.
 Script to call the Concur API located <RLI_HOME>\vds_server\custom\src\com\rli\scripts\customobjects.
 Updates to the API calls might be necessary.<br> <br> The sample virtual view is concur.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=concur,o=cloudservices,o=vds for client access.
 Workday	| Edit workdayhr Custom Data Source.
 Script to call the Workday API located <RLI_HOME>\vds_server\custom\src\com\rli\scripts\customobjects.
 Updates to the API calls might be necessary.<br> <br> The sample virtual view is workdayhr.dvx and can be viewed in Context Builder, View Designer perspective. <br> <br> The virtual view is mounted at dv=workdayhr,o=cloudservices,o=vds for client access.